Cocol (MH602r)

 Glyph or Iconographic Image Description:

-This black-line drawing of the simplex glyph for the personal name Cocol (“Quarrel” or perhaps "Entrusted to Another Person," attested here as a man’s name) shows a profile view of a human hand grasping the hair of man, which could be part of a quarrel or dispute.
+This black-line drawing of the simplex glyph for the personal name Cocol (perhaps "Quarrel," "Pain," or "Twisted") is attested here as a man’s name.
+The glyph shows a profile view of a human hand grasping the hair of another man, which could be part of a quarrel or dispute.
+Alternatively, the hand may be taking the man into custody, suggesting the other meaning of cocol.
+Finally, a third option is that this name Cocol is short for Cocoliloc, "Hated."
+See the dictionary entries.

 Description, Credit: